ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A Verifier MAY treat two keys as equal if they have different formats but represent the same key.
 For example, a Verifier may contain code to compare a key fingerprint against the key which, when hashed, creates that fingerprint.

+> I found this text later in the document.
+Is this what we want?
+Which ECTs are _first_ and _second_?
+>
+> The `a` field comparison tests for trust path termination.
+> If the authority of the first ECT is a trust anchor for the authority of the second ECT, the second ECT is valid.
+> If the authority values are identical, then the second ECT is valid.

+### Conceptual Message Type Comparison  {#sec-compare-cm}

+A Verifier SHALL compare the condition ECT expected `cmtype` value to the candidate entry `cmtype` value.

+If the condition ECT contains a `cmtype` field, and that type has the same value as the ACS entry `cmtype` field then the types match.

+If the condition ECT contains a `cmtype` field, and that type has a different value from the ACS entry `cmtype` field then the types do not match.

+If the condition ECT contains a `cmtype` field, and the ACS entry does not contain a `cmtype` field then the types do not match.

 ### Element list comparison {#sec-compare-element-list}